arbor-sim/arbor/doc/concepts/recipe.rst

     An example of how performance considerations impact Arbor's architecture: you will notice cell kind and cell description are separately added to a recipe.

     It might seem like overkill to have a separate call that returns the cell kind, when one could determine the kind by requesting the cell description, then querying the kind of the result.

-    However, in some parts of model building only require the cell kind, and not the full cell description.
-Cell descriptions can be quite expensive to assemble, for example, building a Purkinje cell model with complex geometry and rich ion channel and thousands of synapses.
+    Some phases of model construction, however, only require the cell kind, and not the full cell description, which can be quite expensive to assemble; for example, a Purkinje cell model can have very complex geometry, a rich collection of ion channels, and thousands of synapses.
-    To avoid the overhead of constructing a full cell model when only the cell kind is required, the recipe provides a separate callback that returns only the cell kind.

 General best practices
 ----------------------